VioletsOleander/vault-vanilla/doc-notes/uv/Introduction.md

 uv may also be installed with pip, Homebrew, and more.
 See all of the methods on the [installation page](./getting-started/installation.md).

 ## Projects
 uv manages project dependencies and environments, with support for lockfiles, workspaces, and more, similar to `rye` or `poetry`:

+>  uv 管理项目依赖和环境，支持 lockfiles, workspaces 等

 ```console
 $ uv init example